SamanGho/battery_notification/README.md

 # Battery Music Monitor

-A cross-platform utility that plays music when your device's battery reaches a specified charge level and manages automatic startup. for  laptops that when they charge fully it does not alarm you to unplug it this script that is running in bg ( background) play the music you want.
+A cross-platform utility that plays music when your device's battery reaches a specified charge level and manages automatic startup. for  laptops that when they charge fully it does not alarm you to unplug it . script  is running in bg ( background) play the music that you want until you unplug.

 ## Features

 - 🎵 Play music when battery reaches target percentage (default: 99-100%)